Convergence of the volume preserving fractional mean curvature flow for convex sets: Introduction

 for $x_0 \in \R^{n+1}$ when $t \geq T$ and it holds $\|h(\cdot,t) -1 \|_{C^{k}( \Si^n)} \leq C_{k} e^{ - c_{k} t}$, where the constants $c_k>0$ and $C_k \geq 1$ depend on $n, k, T$ and on the initial set $E_0$.

 \end{mtheorem}

-Let us comment on the proof of the Main Theorem.
-As we mentioned above, the proof relies on the apriori estimates proven in \cite{CN, CNR, CSV2}.
+Let us comment the proof of the Main Theorem.
+First, we remark that the $C^{1,1}$ assumption on $E_0$ is needed only to guarantee the existence of the flow, as our proof relies on the short time existence result in \cite{JL}.
+As we mentioned above, the proof relies on the a priori estimates proven in \cite{CN, CNR, CSV2}.
 Indeed, by the result in \cite{CNR} the sets $E_t$ along the flow remain convex, while the estimates in \cite{CSV2} imply that their fractional mean curvature remains uniformly bounded, i.e.

 and there are radii $0<r<1<R$ such that $B_r(x_t) \subset E_t \subset B_R(x_t)$ as long as the flow is classically defined.
-These important estimates are our starting point and we begin by proving that for convex sets the above fractional curvature bound implies uniform $C^{1+s}$-H\"older regularity, see Proposition \ref{prop.curvaturebound}.
-We then recall that the authors in \cite{CN} (see also \cite{CSV2}) prove that if we would be able to improve the $C^{1+s}$-regularity into uniform $C^{2+\alpha}$-regularity, then the flow \eqref{eq:the-flow} does not develop singularities and converges exponentially fast to a ball.
-The main contribution of this paper is to prove this regularity step.
-Roughly speaking, the idea is that geometric flows do not develop singularities under uniform $C^{1+\alpha}$-regularity estimate unless the singularity is due to the change of topology.
+These important estimates are our starting point and we first prove in Proposition \ref{prop.curvaturebound} that for convex sets the above fractional curvature bound implies uniform $C^{1+s}$-H\"older regularity.
+We then recall that the authors in \cite{CN} (see also \cite{CSV2}) show that, if we would be able to improve the $C^{1+s}$-regularity into uniform $C^{2+\alpha}$-regularity, then the flow \eqref{eq:the-flow} does not develop singularities and converges exponentially fast to a ball.
+Our main contribution here is to prove this regularity step.
+Roughly speaking, the idea is that geometric flows do not develop singularities under uniform $C^{1+\alpha}$-regularity estimate, unless the singularity is due to change of topology.
 This is due to the fact that one may parametrize the equation such that it becomes a quasilinear PDE.
-We use this idea in \cite{JL2} in a more complicated equation and since we know that here the flow \eqref{eq:the-flow} remains convex, and thus the topology does not change, we may adopt it in this setting.
+We use this idea in \cite{JL2} in a more complicated equation, and since we know that in our case the flow \eqref{eq:the-flow} remains convex, and thus the topology does not change, we may adopt it in this setting.

-The main technical novelty is to find a good parametrization of the flow.
-Instead of the original equation \eqref{eq:the-flow}, we differentiate it with respect to space and parametrize the equation
+The first technical issue in the proof is to find a good parametrization of the flow.
+The idea is to differentiate the equation \eqref{eq:the-flow} with respect to space and parametrize the equation